Skip to content

 Arlington County2024–2025Sexual OffensePolicy Failure

-Registered Sex Offender Exposed Himself to Young Girls in Washington-Liberty HS Pool Locker Rooms
+Registered Sex Offender Exposed Himself to Girls in Washington-Liberty HS Pool Locker Rooms

 A registered sex offender gained access to the female locker rooms at the Washington-Liberty High School pool (Arlington Aquatic Center) and allegedly exposed himself to girls.
 When the incidents came to light, Arlington Public Schools initially doubled down on its “inclusive” facilities policy.
 Only after public pressure did APS revise security protocols to include ID checks and sex offender registry screening.